-After a long period of speculation, Call of Duty Black Ops 4 has been officially revealed by Activision.
-The game is set for release later this year, and it won't be like any other Call of Duty title we've seen.
-In fact, it even includes a Battle Royale mode in place of a single-player campaign, cashing in on the current interest in the genre.
+After a series of trailers, teasers and beta tests, Call of Duty Black Ops 4 is finally available to buy around the world.
+It's the most radical rethinking of Call of Duty we've seen in a while, and it even includes a Battle Royale mode in place of a single-player campaign, cashing in on the current interest in the genre.

-Here's everything we know about Call of Duty: Black Ops 4, from the release date to the latest gameplay details.
+Here's everything we know about Call of Duty: Black Ops 4, from gameplay details to the best deals.

 When is the Call of Duty: Black Ops 4 release date?